What is an Overactive Bladder?

 Maintain bowel regularity

 Constipation can place added pressure on the bladder and have a negative effect on bladder function.
-Suggestions for maintaining bowel regularity include:
+By keeping healthy bowel habits, you may be able to avoid constipation and help to lessen bladder symptoms.
+The following are some suggestions for maintaining bowel regularity:

 - Every morning take 2 tablespoons of this mixture: 1 cup apple sauce, 1 cup unprocessed wheat bran, and ¾ cup prune juice.